Does Alcohol Kill Lice? What Are The Dangers Related To It?

 - Ethanol Alcohol

 Ethanol is used as a disinfectant, solvent, and preservative due to its antimicrobial properties.
-It is speculated that ethanol alcohol kills germs by denaturing the cellular proteins and dissolving the lipid membranes of the microorganisms.
+It is speculated that ethanol alcohol kills germs by denaturingi XTo change the characteristics or natural qualities of a protein's molecular structure present in a living organism. the cellular proteins and dissolving the lipid membranesi XComplex fluids surrounding the cells, which act as a boundary between inner cellular space and outside environment. of the microorganisms.
 However, it is recommended that you never apply alcohol directly to the scalp.

 So, we have learned that different alcohols can be used to treat lice.
 Keep reading if you want to know the risks associated with using them.